And now, another punctuation term that you probably have never heard before: the em dash.

 “Carl, I honestly don’t know why you—” “Stop, Lauren.
 I will put hot sauce on my pasta instead of marinara if I want to.”

-What Em Dashes Do for Your Writing
+What Em Dashes (Long Dashes) Do for Your Writing

 Em dashes are a fun way to let the reader inside the head of the characters and get to know their personalities.

 From the first example above, we’ve not only learned something about Margot, but also how Andy perceives her and her work.